WordPress Optimizer: Site Booster Module

 If your website doesn't depend on any WP Cron jobs, ie. you want to manually check updates, manually update necessary plugins, and you are not utilizing any plugins or specific plugin features which rely on WP Cron, then you can disable this option.

-If you don't have the need for this feature, you can disable it.
+If you don't have the need for this feature, you can disable it or apply a custom interval to reduce the CPU load.

 Disable Feeds